Index

 • If you ever find yourself in Colorado in the summer months, check out the intensive bookbinding courses at the American Academy of Bookbinding located in Telluride.

 • For those of you in the north-east of the USA, the North Bennett Street School offers a series of summer workshops in Marbling, Cloth Case Bookbinding, Bookbinding for Teenagers, Non-Adhesive Bookbinding, as well as specialist sessions on Millimeter Bookbinding, and Book Repair and Conservation.
 The summer workshops are however only a small part of the school's offering -- the real treasure is the full-time hand bookbinding program, which is a two-year course.
-For more information visit www.nbss.org, email Janet Collins, Workshop Coordinator or call Janet on 617-227-0155.
+For more information, visit www.nbss.org, email Janet Collins, Workshop Coordinator or call Janet on 617-227-0155.

 • In Northern Idaho Jim Croft runs two-week medieval bookbinding classes in June and July, and also gives occasional classes in the making and fitting of wooden boards and brass clasps.
 A correspondent enthuses about the wonderful time she had making "a beautiful book -- hewing my own boards, spinning my own thread, making paper."
 For more information, contact Jim at Old Ways Bookarts.